 How to stay healthy as a software developer? this question has been raised a few times for me during the last couple of years because I didn’t have an active physical life.
 If I want to generalize software developers, we have almost no activities during our working hours and we tend to move as little as possible and eat while we are coding.
 Most of us love drinking coffee or energy drinks, and of course who doesn’t like pizza?
-Most of us love gaming and that is the way we relief our daily stress.
+Most of us love gaming and that’s the way we relieve our daily stress.

 I spent most of my life doing fitness and martial arts workout.
 Seeing myself going the sad path is not acceptable and I had to change it.
 The alarm went off when I realized that walking up 3-floors using stairs is my daily workout, and I have short breath every time I am doing it.

 For overcoming health issues, I needed big changes in my lifestyle.
-However, they are not very new to me, I need to fit more stuff in my already busy schedule.
+However, they are not very new to me, I need to fit more stuff into my already busy schedule.
 There are different types of things that I have to change.
-So, I came up with a few checklists which will help me to keep myself responsible, and yes I love checklist because they make reviewing much faster and of cause cleaner.
+So, I came up with a few checklists which will help me to keep myself responsible, and yes I love checklists because they make reviewing much faster and of cause cleaner.

-I came up with 3 lists and those are work habits changes, eating changes and activity changes.
-As you know, I could have a lot of changes in each list, but then they would be not useful, so I decided to go with 5 to 10 highest priority changes I need personally.
-This lists can be different for each person because you might do some of them with ease, and don’t need to include them in your checklist.
+I came up with 3 lists and those are work habits changes, eating changes, and activity changes.
+As you know, I could have a lot of changes in each list, but then they would be not useful, so I decided to go with the 5 to 10 highest priority changes I need personally.
+This list can be different for each person because you might do some of them with ease, and don’t need to include them in your checklist.
 But, If you are reading this far, you already have some problems with keeping yourself healthy and there might be common items in our lists.